CliDyn/climsight/README.md

 streamlit run climsight.py
 ```

 The browser window should pop up, with the app running.
-Ask the questions and dont' forget to press "Generate".
+Ask the questions and don't forget to press "Generate".

 <img width="800" alt="Screenshot 2023-09-26 at 15 26 51" src="https://github.com/koldunovn/climsight/assets/3407313/569a4c38-a601-4014-b10d-bd34c59b91bb">